top of page

 Location: Virtual

-Program Dates: Vary from cohort to cohort, internships usually last about 10 weeks, with interns dedicating about 20 hours per week
+Program Dates: Internships usually last about 10 weeks, with interns dedicating about 20 hours per week

 Eligibility: All high school students can apply

-This is a selective remote internship opportunity for rising high school juniors and seniors with the PHC Group.
-As an intern under the Mary Miller Summer Program, you will assist the team with social media-related projects, online community interaction, and technical support.
-Additionally, you will also expected to engage in meaningful social marketing research and contribute to better remote collaboration and relationship building.
+This is a selective internship opportunity for rising high school juniors and seniors.
+As an intern, you will assist the team with social media-related projects, online community interaction, and technical support.
+Additionally, you will engage in social marketing research and contribute to better remote collaboration and relationship building.
 Typical applicants possess strong technical proficiency in Microsoft Office, are fast learners, and are efficient workers on multiple projects and assignments.
-The internship is a great way for you to gain experience in the consulting and marketing space before you join college!
-Note: As part of your application, you are required to send in your resume to joinus@phcgconsulting.com.
+The internship is a great way to gain experience in consulting and marketing.
+As part of your application, you are required to send in your resume to joinus@phcgconsulting.com.

 Cost: None, stipend provided